thomaswxu/motion-planning/README.md

 Various unit tests are provided for the libraries in this repository.
 They currently use the Catch2 framework for C++ code.

+## Note on Code Format
+The code mainly follows the Google code style guidelines.
+Max characters per line are limited to 120.

 ## License

 Feel free to use or modify the code in this repository as you wish (MIT license).